Jeremain Lens: Netherlands

 On 3 May 2010, Lens was called up for the Dutch national team, as a part of the preparations for the 2010 FIFA World Cup.
 However, on 27 May 2010, Netherlands manager Bert van Marwijk announced that the player would not be part of the final 23-man squad participating in the competition.
 On 11 August 2010, Lens made his debut in a 1–1 friendly draw with Ukraine, scoring the only goal for the Oranje.

 Lens became a regular member of the Dutch team under the management of his former AZ coach Louis van Gaal.
 He scored five goals and made a further five assists during the 2014 World Cup qualification campaign.

 Lens was named in the Netherlands squad for the 2014 World Cup in Brazil.
 He appeared as a substitute in the Netherlands' first two Group B games (a 1–5 win over Spain and a 2–3 victory against Australia) before starting in a 2–0 victory over Chile.
-Lens played the full 120 minutes of the semi-final against Argentina, which Argentina ultimately won on penalties.